 Last Updated on

-Before you do anything else, read through the entire script – just for information and to see what’s going on.
+Before you do anything else, read through the entire scene – just for information and to see what’s going on.
 Don’t focus on your character just yet or what you’re suppose to be doing, but find the story.
-Notice what point in the script makes you go “ah ha”… that’s the twist, or the pivot and it can be useful to mark that.
-Having a sense of what the story is and where it’s going can be invaluable when trying to remember your lines.
+Notice what point in the script makes you go “ah ha”… that’s the twist, or the pivot and it can be helpful to mark that.
+Having a solid sense of what the story is and where it’s going makes the words come out a lot easier.

 - Put your script on the floor in front of you but close enough so you can read it.